 Public Law Solicitor

-Sarah joined Simpson Millar in March 2017, and has nearly six years’ experience in the legal profession.
+Sarah joined Simpson Millar in 2017 and has more than six years’ experience in the legal profession.

 Interests outside of work

 Sarah has carried out pro bono work for several organisations including Bail for Immigration Detainees, the Centre for Criminal Appeals, Amicus, and the Centre for Reproductive Rights.